Leave Her to Heaven: Box office

 Leave Her to Heaven premiered in the United States on December 20, 1945 at the Carthay Circle Theater in Los Angeles.
 It subsequently had its New York City premiere on Christmas Day 1945.
-It was the second highest-grossing film of 1945, second only to The Bells of St. Mary's, earning $5,505,000 in domestic rentals.
+It was the second highest-grossing film of the year, second only to The Bells of St. Mary's, earning $5,505,000 in domestic rentals.
 Internationally, the film earned $2.7 million in rentals, making for a worldwide rental gross of $8.2 million.

 Critical response

 The staff at Variety gave the film a positive review, writing "[s]umptuous Technicolor mounting and a highly exploitable story lend considerable importance to Leave Her to Heaven that it might not have had otherwise...Tierney and Wilde use their personalities in interpreting their dramatic assignments.
 Crain's role of Tierney's foster-sister is more subdued but excellently done.
 Vincent Price, as the discarded lover, gives a theatrical reading to the courtroom scenes as the district attorney."